isaacdandrea/RaioTransporte-BackEnd/README.md

-# RaioTransporte Back-end (Cloud Run Ready)
+# RaioTransporte Back-end (Cloud Run & AWS Ready)

 This repository contains the production-ready container definition for the RaioTransporte back-end.
-The application exposes Django REST APIs only (no Django templates/front-end) and is optimised for running on Google Cloud Run with horizontal autoscaling.
+The application exposes Django REST APIs only (no Django templates/front-end) and is optimised for running on Google Cloud Run, AWS Lambda (via the Lambda Web Adapter), and AWS App Runner with horizontal autoscaling.

 ## Runtime Environment Variables